Welcome to today's edition of the Rush 24-7 podcast.

 So you think you're on the waiting.

-You go down there and you say, hello, I'd uh I've come here for my cancer treatment, and they say, uh you're right, you're riddled with cancer.
+You go down there and you say, hello, I've come here for my cancer treatment.

-Don't worry, we put you on the waiting list, and the guys go back home and think they're on the waiting list, and in fact they're just on the waiting list for the waiting list, because that's the way they do it.
+And in fact, they're just on the waiting list for the waiting list because that's the way they do it.

-Now they've taken action.
+Now, they've taken action.

-It has the most inefficient physical plant for inpatient care, but it has fantastically generous bonuses uh for its non-medical employees there.
+It has the most inefficient physical plant for inpatient care, but it has fantastically generous bonuses for its non-medical employees there.

-And this is the guy who they have just put in charge now, the guy in charge of this hospital is now the guy that General Shinseki has put in charge of the whole system.
+The guy in charge of this hospital is now the guy that General Shinseki has put in charge of the whole system.

 What do you think is the likelihood of anything seriously changing at the VA?

-Uh but don't forget, don't forget, if you go to uh Rush Limbaugh.com, uh it's like he's never gone away, and you need not be discombobulated by any sinister foreign guest hosts.
+Yeah, Rush is taking a few days vacation, but don't forget, don't forget, if you go to rushlimbore.com, it's like he's never gone away and you need not be discombobulated by any sinister foreign guest hosts.

 Mark Stein in for Rush.

-Uh Hillary speech tickets are now uh sixty-six percent off.
+Hillary speech tickets are now 66% off.

-And uh tickets were originally, what were they?
+And tickets were originally, what were they?

-Um I don't know, fifty-nine dollars for Hillary Clinton, that still sounds you might want to wait a bit longer.
+And I don't know, $59 for Hillary Clinton, that still sounds...

-Uh Hillary Clinton, here's what I love about the sales pitch, though.
+Here's what I love about the sales pitch, though.

-Hillary Rodham Clinton served as the 67th U.S. Secretary of State from 2009 until 2013, after nearly four decades in public service.
+Hillary Rodham Clinton served as the 67th U.S. Secretary of State from 2009 until 2013 after nearly four decades in public service.

-Her quote, smart power approach to foreign policy repositioned American diplomacy and development for the 21st century.
+Her, quote, smart power approach to foreign policy repositioned American diplomacy and development for the 21st century.

-Hillary Clinton's quote, smart power approach to foreign policy repositioned American diplomacy and development for the 21st century.
+Hillary Clinton's, quote, smart power approach to foreign policy repositioned American diplomacy and development for the 21st century.

 I'm a believer in smart power.